-Find a Dog Trainer
+How to Choose a Dog Trainer

 For many people, pets are like their children and they will love them unconditionally no matter what behavior problems they may have.
-Dog training is an effective way of breaking your pooch’s bad habits and turning him into a good dog that is if you find the right dog trainer.
+Dog training is an effective way of breaking your dog’s bad habits and turning her into a good dog—that is if you choose the right dog trainer.

-Know His Background
+1. Know His Background

-Learn His Specialty
+2. Learn His Specialty

-Know His Training Methods
+3. Know His Dog Training Methods

 Some trainers use systems where the dog is punished for bad behavior while others will train dogs through a system that rewards them for good behavior.
 For many dog owners, the latter scenario is a much happier one for both them and their pets.

-Ask for References
+4. Ask for References

 As with any service provider, a dog trainer should be able to provide you with satisfied customers who you can contact to learn their experiences.
-Once you do get references, don’t be afraid to ask tough questions you may not be comfortable asking the trainer directly like if he was on time, reliable and trustworthy.
+Once you do get references, don’t be afraid to ask tough questions you may not be comfortable asking the dog trainer directly like if he was on time, reliable and trustworthy.

-If you have a bad feeling about a trainer, don’t be afraid to find someone else.
-It’s best to work with a dog trainer who has invested his time to obtain a formal dog training education from a school like ABC.
-This shows that he is dedicated to his profession and will increase the likelihood of your satisfaction while working with him.
+If you have a bad feeling about a dog trainer, don’t be afraid to keep looking and find someone else.
+It’s best to choose a dog trainer who has invested his time to obtain a formal dog training education.
+This shows that he’s dedicated to his profession, and it will increase the likelihood of your satisfaction while working with him.